 The most celebrated plant in this division is the graceful Madonna lily, beloved for its pure white trumpets and sweet, intoxicating fragrance.

 Native to the Balkan Peninsula and the Middle East, hybrids are also available in light pastel shades of mauve, orange, pink, and yellow.
 Petals often feature a contrasting or darker shade on the back side.

-The 2 to 3-inch trumpets face outward in clusters of up to 20 blooms per stem.
-Plants grow 3 to 4 feet tall and bloom in late spring to mid-summer.
-Hardy in Zones 3-9.
+The two- to three-inch trumpets face outward in clusters of up to 20 blooms per stem.
+Plants grow three to four feet tall and bloom in late spring to mid-summer.
+Hardy in Zones 3 to 9.

 This is a small division and very few bulbs are cultivated for the commercial market.
 ‘June Fragrance’ and ‘Moonlight Madonna’ are notable cultivars.